-6.2.2 THESIS (LIZENTIATSARBEIT)
+6.3.2 THESIS (LIZENTIATSARBEIT)

-The 80 page licentiate thesis is an integral part of the STL curriculum, requiring several months' planning, research, analysis, exposition, revision, and discussion.
+The 90 pages (150.000 - 200.000 characters, including spaces) licentiate thesis, graded by the advisor and two readers (one reader may be from outside of the faculty), is an integral part of the STL curriculum, requiring several months' planning, research, analysis, exposition, revision, and discussion.
 It entails both the independent investigation of some significant question arising from the work of the program and a defense of the conclusions reached.
 It should give evidence of training in research and make a contribution to theological knowledge involving a limited, yet significant, problem of investigation.
 It must prove the student's familiarity with basic methods and techniques of research, mastery of the limited subject matter, and ability to exercise sound theological judgment and formulate accurate conclusions.
+The title and the advisor of the thesis should be chosen by November 30 of the STL 1 study year.
+The deadline for the submission of the full-draft of the STL thesis is February 28 and of the final text April 30.